calacuda/dream-of-daw/README.md

 # Dream Of DAW:

-A DAW written in Rust and Python3 for retro-emulaiton handhelds running linux.
+A DAW written in Rust and Python3 for retro-emulation handhelds running linux.

 It allows:
 - running/loading VST3 plugings